gavinshelley3/learning-node-express/lesson2/README.md

 ### Connecting the back end to the front end

 By default, the React app runs on port `8080`.
-Our server runs on port `3000`.
+Your back end server runs on port `3000`.
 You will be tempted to put the full URL into your API requests, like this:

 ```js
 const response = await axios.get("http://yourserverurl:3000/api/tickets");